solderq35/312-midterm/README.md

 ## Minecraft Client

 - Get Minecraft from https://www.minecraft.net/en-us
   - No need for detail here right?
-I did get the paid version of Minecraft if it matters
+I did get the paid version of Minecraft for PC (Java edition) if it matters
 - After installing and booting up the Minecraft Launcher, go to Installations menu, then New Installation, then `release 1.18.2`
   - This is important because 1.18.2 client is needed based on the server installed (e.g. Java 17) in previous steps.
 Other versions of Minecraft Client may not be compatible!
   - Create the 1.18.2 installation and launch it